 - Shaking chills.

-treatment is only symptomatic and for relieve pain and fever.
+There is no specific treatment and as for Dengue and Chikungunya, the treatment is only symptomatic and for relieve pain and fever.
 There is no vaccine to prevent the infection of this virus.

 Since May 2014 in Mexico have taken steps to prevent Zika virus infection through prevention campaigns and health promotion, preventive travel advisories, warnings and epidemiological actions for vector control.

 Mexico´s Epidemiological Surveillance System is ready for diagnosis of infections by Zika virus.

-days it will spread a campaign in media about the importance of preventing Zika virus infection especially among pregnant women, to prevent complications such as microcephaly.
+In addition to the prevention and control of the vector, in the coming days it will spread a campaign in media about the importance of preventing Zika virus infection especially among pregnant women, to prevent complications such as microcephaly.